maiertech/website/src/routes/posts/a-better-development-workflow-with-disposable-workspaces/index.md

 Gitpod has a free plan which includes 50 hours per month.
 This is good enough for occasional side projects, but nowhere near what you need when using Gitpod full-time.
 This means that you would need to consider a [paid plan](https://www.gitpod.io/pricing).
-But this triggers the question whether you want to pay for cloud workspaces when you can do unlimited local development on your laptop.
+But this triggers the question of whether you want to pay for cloud workspaces when you can do unlimited local development on your laptop.